David ODB Baker

-David ODB Baker (born July 14, 1972) is an American professional poker player living in Sahuarita, Arizona, who has appeared at five World Series of Poker (WSOP) final tables.
-Baker currently has over $5.4 million in tournament winnings.
+David ODB Baker (born July 14, 1972) is an American professional poker player living in Sahuarita, Arizona, who has won four World Series of Poker (WSOP) bracelets.
+Baker currently has over $8.3 million in tournament winnings.
 Baker is an Auburn University alumnus.

 Career

 Born in Connecticut, Baker earned a finance degree from Auburn and became a business salesman.
 As of 2008, he lived with his wife and daughter Kathy in Texas.
 He had been introduced to poker in college.
 By the mid 1990s, he was playing pot limit omaha at casinos in New Orleans and eventually began playing three times a week at underground casinos in Houston.
 He became a full-time professional poker player in 2004.